danyhappy564-cmyk/spt-quest-tweaks-zzap--Bootleg-/README.md

 Modded quests can also be added.
 Their quest IDs can be found in some file in their own mod folder in `user/mods` or, if they use VCQL, `user/mods/Virtual's Custom Quest Loader/database/locales/en/THAT_MOD.json`.
 To set overrides for repeatable quests use `615ffc701c97c768137e719b` for PMC dailies, `618035d38012292db3081bf0` for weeklies, and `62825ef60e88d037dc1eb426` for scav dailies.

-### Set Number For Eliminations and Items to Hand Over

-These options will set a percent of original value or flat value across the board for all quests to use when requiring kills or item turn-ins, respected by ‘exemptQuests‘ list.

-The item setting does not apply to quest items like the Bronze Pocket Watch or keys/keycards.

 ## Special Cases

 ### Only Require Level to start Lightkeeper

-ℹ️ This is the same feature provided by [Lightkeeper Questline Patch](https://forge.sp-tarkov.com/mod/1521/lightkeeper-questline-patch).
+ℹ️ This is the same feature provided by [Lightkeeper Questline Patch](https://forge.sp-tarkov.com/mod/1521/lightkeeper-questline-patch) ([github](https://github.com/aadithpm/spt-lightkeeper)).

 This option will remove all the prerequisite quests to start `Network Provider - Part 1` and will only require a specific level.
 A value of `0` will disable this feature and leave the prerequisites in place.